Dadudekc/MeTuber/docs/user_flow_report.md

 ## Conclusion

-The current MeTuber application has a solid foundation but suffers from usability issues that impact user satisfaction and adoption.
+The current me-tuber application has a solid foundation but suffers from usability issues that impact user satisfaction and adoption.
 The V2 redesign should focus on simplifying the user experience while maintaining the powerful functionality that users value.

 Key recommendations:
 1. **Consolidate styles** to reduce cognitive load